EvidentSecurity/esp-sdk-java/docs/OrganizationsApi.md

 <a name="listComplianceStandards"></a>
 # **listComplianceStandards**
-> PaginatedCollection listComplianceStandards(organizationId, page, include)
+> PaginatedCollection listComplianceStandards(organizationId, include, page)

 Get a list of compliance standards for an organization